oksana-makarova/CS205-QuantumSimulations/docs/spark.md

 ```
 $ python polz_avg_test_nospark.py testdir_spark
 ```
-And to submit the parallel spark version, use the command
+And to submit the parallel PySpark version, use the command
 ```
 $ spark-submit polarization_avg_spark.py testdir_spark
 ```

-Lastly, we can try running the code on a spark cluster.
-To submit on a spark cluster, follow the steps from lab 10.
+Lastly, we can try running the code on a Spark cluster.
+To submit on a Spark cluster, follow the steps from lab 10.
 We use a m4.xlarge, as used in lab 10.
-SSH into the spark cluster terminal, upload testdir_spark, and unzip, as explained above.
+SSH into the Spark cluster terminal, upload testdir_spark, and unzip, as explained above.
 The same libraries mentioned above will need to be loaded in.
 Open port 22 on the master security group by adding an SSH rule with port 22 and source 0.0.0.0/0, then scp to copy in polarization_avg_spark.py.
 Run
 ```
 $ hadoop fs -put testdir_spark